deltamolfar/E2-benchmarks/README.md

 # E2-benchmarks
-Benchmarks of E2 functions/logic\nTested on April 5, 2024 Workshop version
+Benchmarks of E2 functions/logic

+Tested on April 5, 2024 Workshop version

 Each test (except some), are run 2-3 times.
 Each print out is from one of 1.000.000 runs.